nio-blocks/dynamic_replicator/docs/replicator.md

 Properties
 ---
-- **List**: An expression property that needs to evaluate to a list.
+- **List**: A signal attribute that needs to evaluate to a list.
 A signal will be notified from the block for each item in the list.
 - **Attribute Title**: Name of attribute to be added with the corresponding list value.

 Example